microsoft/aed-blockchain-learn-content/ethereum-blockchain-dev/solidity/includes/4-value-types.md

 - Signed: Include negative and positive numbers.
 Can represent as `int8`
 - Unsigned: Includes positive numbers only.
 Can represent as `uint256`.

-If a number of bits is not specified, and instead an integer is assigned the type of simply **uint** or **int** then  it will be given the default value of 256 bits.
+If a number of bits is not specified, the default value is 256 bits.

 The following operations can be applied to integers: